szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Flail of Ages +5 allow Haste and Improved Haste and improve it slightly (1320) (BG2EE EET)

 I think everyone agrees that this type of restriction (Free Action) makes the weapons immediately less appealing.
 It will not reset your character's movement speed either.
 A side effect of this component is that the Free Action spell no longer sets movement speed to the baseline.
 The description was adjusted to reflect that.

+Finally is nerfs that ridiculous Slow effect so it reduces duration, and it requires a save vs. Spell to trigger, the penalty for which improves the more powerful the flail is.

 ### Make Bone Club reflect the description better and improve it slightly (1321) (BG2EE EET)